 4. Create a correlation

-To run correlations on symptoms, enter your symptom as the metric (e.g., Rash) and enter what you are trying to compare it with as the factor (e.g., workouts, temperature, gluten).
+To run correlations on symptoms, enter your symptom as the metric (e.g., Rash) and enter what you are trying to compare it with as the factor (e.g., medications, workouts, temperature, gluten).
 Guava will crunch the numbers and tell you if there’s a relationship between the two.

 5. Understanding your correlation